payamgerami/wrangle-openstreetmap-data/README.md

-# wrangle-openstreetmap-data
+# Wrangle openstreetmapb Data
-Choose your own region of OpenStreetMap data to audit, clean, and import into your database of choice.
-You will then run queries on your database to inspect your cleaned data.
+Select Toronto region of OpenStreetMap data to audit, clean, and import into MangoDB.
+Run queries on the database to inspect the cleaned data.